Fiskless/Month-Salary/README.md

 Programming vacancies compare

 This project allow us to get data from from job search sites such as HeadHunter and Superjob by using it API (API HeadHunter (https://dev.hh.ru/), API SuperJob(https://api.superjob.ru/).
-[TODO: here would be project description]
+Through this project we can compare the vacancies which we interested in.
+As a result we get two tables where number of vacancies found, and average salary through the vacancies which are in column "Vacancies processed", are presented for multiple programming languages.

 How to install